-Lifesharing offers individuals with intellectual / developmental and other disabilities the opportunity to live and share life experiences with a family or individual who chooses to open their home and hearts.
+Lifesharing offers individuals with intellectual/developmental and other disabilities the opportunity to live and share life experiences with a family or individual who chooses to open their home and hearts.

 The “Life Sharer” helps to enrich an individual’s life by providing them with a family environment while helping them reach their full potential.
 The Life Sharer benefits by having a new friend or companion as well as being rewarded by the unique gifts and talents the individual brings to the relationship.

-The individual benefits by receiving individual support for his/her desires, and needs for an everyday life.
+The individual benefits by receiving individual support for his/her desires, and needs for everyday life.
 The individual gets to be a part of a caring household and build loving relationships.
 The Life Sharers receive support from Spectrum Community Services, Inc. as well as a non-taxable stipend.

 Potential Lifesharing families are screened and receive training to ensure compatible matches and ongoing stability.
-Spectrum Community Services provides on going support to the individuals and families we serve.
+Spectrum Community Services provides ongoing support to the individuals and families we serve.

 The mission of Lifesharing with Spectrum Services is to provide quality and individually based services to individuals with intellectual/developmental and other disabilities.
 Our goal is to help each individual reach their potential.
 We are committed to helping people connect their lives through Lifesharing.
-Through our agency, we provide the care, support and help necessary to enable individuals with intellectual/developmental and other disabilities to find happiness, live their dreams and achieve their aspirations along with encouraging community integration and maintaining biological family contacts.
+Through our agency, we provide the care, support, and help necessary to enable individuals with intellectual/developmental and other disabilities to find happiness, live their dreams, and achieve their aspirations along with encouraging community integration and maintaining biological family contacts.